July 2, 2017

 June 24, 2016

+In some situations, it can be useful ot generate sequences of numbers at compile time.
 This article shows how to generate integer sequences with C++ templates, and gives an example how to use it.

 June 16, 2016

 This article completes a series which aims at explaining how to implement a Brainfuck Interpreter as a template meta-program which runs at compile time.

 May 15, 2016

 Turing Machines consist of a tape with memory cells, a tape reader like cassette drives and a program table.
 Implementing the tape drive part with an array and a pointer is a trivial thing to do with imperative programming languages.
 It becomes more interesting when learning purely functional programming, especially in the context of template meta programming in C++.
 As a preparation for the next article, i will show how to implement a turing tape based on type lists, usable at compile time.